tsugiproject/tsugi/README.md

 * [Sample Tsugi Module](https://github.com/tsugiproject/tsugi-php-module) - Copy
 this if you want to start a fresh Tsugi Module from scratch.
-If you are building a new tool from scratch, you should build it as a "Tusig Module" following all of the Tsugi style guidance, using the Tsugi browser environment, and making full use of the Tsugi framework.
+If you are building a new tool from scratch, you should build it as a "Tsugi Module" following all of the Tsugi style guidance, using the Tsugi browser environment, and making full use of the Tsugi framework.
 This repository contains a basic "Tsugi Module" you can use as a starting point.

 * [Sample Tsugi-Enabled Application](https://github.com/tsugiproject/tsugi-php-standalone) - You
 can also use Tsugi as a library and add it to a few places in an existing application.
 This repository contains sample code showing how to use Tsugi as a library in an existing application.